Dual Mode Unit

 , a time limit, or even a high resource or XP cost to obtain it.

 , but beware.
 It may just end up with two different crippling overspecializations.
 This type of unit might be a Military Mashup Machine

 - Starcraft really got the ball rolling.
 Nearly every Terran unit has some kind of special ability, but the one that fits the pattern best is the Siege Tank.
-It goes from a mobile tank with a decent cannon and no minimum range to a fixed artillery gun with a powerful, long range attack.
+It goes from a mobile tank with a decent cannon and no minimum range (a bit lacking in the ability to well,''tank'') to a fixed artillery gun with a powerful, long range attack with Splash Damage.
 Other units have different attack modes for air or ground targets, but that mode switch is automatic.

 - Traditionally the Zerg burrow units to hide them from the enemy, but the Lurker — which is completely unarmed in its standard walking mode — turns into a horrible slice-and-mince troop blender when burrowed.

 - The Command & Conquer originally used this sparingly:

 - The first example came in Command & Conquer: Tiberian Sun, where Nod's Tick tanks could deploy into a stationary turret (and undeploy into a tank again, if necessary).

 - This was expanded upon in Command & Conquer: Red Alert 2, where Allied GI units (their basic infantry) could deploy behind sandbags to increase their range, power, and defense at the cost of movement, and the IFV, which could carry a single infantryman, and swapped out it's missiles for a different weapon depending on which trooper was in it.
 The Expansion Pack added Guardian GIs, whose deployment allowed them to attack armor and Anti-Air.